DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Related Work

 \subsection{SLAM}

-\textbf{Deformable visual SLAM.} The deformable SLAM methods in the literature rely on sensors that give depth information, \textit{i.e.} RGB-D or stereo sensors.
-Dynamic fusion \cite{newcombe2015dynamicfusion} is a seminal work in deformable SLAM with an RGB-D camera.
-It fuses the frame-by-frame depth information by dynamically warping it into a canonical shape that incrementally maps the entire scene after an exploratory trajectory of partial observations. \cite{innmann2016volumedeform} proposes to also use the photometric information for matching.
-Other recent approaches propose SLAM with a stereo sensor in medical scenes, \cite{song2018mis} and \cite{turan2017non}.
-We aim similar SLAM capabilities in deformable scenes but in the more challenging monocular case.
+\textbf{Deformable visual SLAM.} The deformable SLAM methods in the literature rely on sensors providing depth information, \textit{i.e.} RGB-D or stereo sensors.
+DynamicFusion \cite{newcombe2015dynamicfusion} is a seminal work in deformable VSLAM with an RGB-D camera.
+It fuses the frame-by-frame depth information into a canonical shape, i.e. a shape at rest, that incrementally maps the entire scene after an exploratory trajectory of partial observations.
+This canonical shape is deformed to the current keyframe with the as-rigid-as-possible deformation model \cite{sorkine2007rigid}.
+In \cite{innmann2016volumedeform}, the quality of the deformation is improved by including the photometric error in the optimization.
+In \cite{gao18surfelwarp}, the volumetric representation is substituted by surfels to improve the efficiency of the algorithm.
+These methods recover the whole canonical shape deformation which is usually small.
+This technique is not scalable to bigger shapes like exploratory scenes in endoscopy. \cite{song2017dynamic} proposes to use an embedded deformation model \cite{sumner2007embedded} instead of as-rigid-as-possible because it better preserves the local details under the deformation.
+In \cite{song2018mis}, the system is enhanced with the tracking of a rigid system ORBSLAM \cite{mur2015orb} to achieve better tracks and more robust deformable SLAM for medical endoscopy exploration.
+In any case, all these algorithms optimize the whole map each time and thus scale poorly with the size of the map.
+We aim similar SLAM capabilities in deformable scenes, but in the challenging monocular case.
+In addition, our approach only optimizes the observed map zone achieving good scalability \textit{wrt.} the size of the map, being able to be run on the CPU.

-\textbf{Rigid visual SLAM.} There are many approaches to visual monocular SLAM.
-The state-of-the-art monocular rigid methods such as \cite{engel2017direct,mur2015orb} provide very accurate, robust and fast results.
-There are some works that have attempted to apply rigid methods in in-vivo medical quasi-rigid scenes. \cite{grasa2014visual} proposes an EKF-SLAM algorithm, and \cite{mahmoud2018live} gets dense maps based on \cite{mur2015orb}. \cite{marmol2019dense} uses a rigid SLAM system to locate the camera in arthroscopic images.
-All of these methods assume that the deformation is negligible and hence that a purely rigid SLAM system is able to survive just by excluding from the map any deforming scene region.
-We aim similar performance in strongly deforming scenarios: real-time operation and capability to handle sequences of close-ups corresponding to exploratory trajectories.
+\textbf{Rigid visual SLAM.} Monocular rigid VSLAM is a mature field.
+The current state-of-the-art monocular rigid VSLAM methods such as \cite{engel2017direct,mur2015orb} provide accurate, robust and fast results in robotic scenes.
+Some works have attempted to apply rigid methods in in-vivo medical quasi-rigid scenes. \cite{grasa2014visual} proposes an EKF-SLAM algorithm, and \cite{mahmoud2018live} gets dense maps based on \cite{mur2015orb}. \cite{marmol2019dense} uses a rigid SLAM system to locate the camera in arthroscopic images.
+All of these methods assume that the deformation is negligible and hence that a purely rigid SLAM system is able to survive just by excluding from the map any deformed scene region.
+We aim to achieve a similar performance, but in scenarios where deformation is predominant, more specifically: real-time operation and capability to handle sequences of close-ups corresponding to exploratory trajectories.